Shashwati Mandal: Early life and training

 Shashwati was born in Gwalior in a family of musicians.
 Her maternal grandfather Pt.
 Balabhau Umdekar 'Kundalguru' was a darbar-gayak (court musician) at the royal court of Gwalior, and a singer of the Gwalior gharana.
 Shashwati started her early classical training under the guidance of her mother, Smt.
 Kamal Mandal, at a very young age.
 From 1987-1992, she received a Department of Culture (Govt of India) scholarship to study under the veteran Gwalior gharana singer Pt.
 Balasaheb Poonchhwale.
-Balasaheb instilled into her the finer nuisances of Gwalior gayaki, and also trained her into the art of Tappa singing, the vibrant semi-classical genre.
+Balasaheb instilled into her the finer nuances of Gwalior gayaki, and also trained her into the art of Tappa singing, the vibrant semi-classical genre.
 She continued her training with her gurus, Balasaheb Poonchhwale and Kamal Mandal until their deaths in 2005 and 2006, respectively.

 She also studied briefly under Purnima Chaudhuri for Thumri, Gundecha Brothers for Dhrupad, and Sarbat Hussain for Ghazal singing.
 In 2009-2010, she received Sanskriti Foundation's Mani Mann Fellowship to study under Madhup Mudgal of Gandharva Mahavidyalaya, New Delhi.
 In addition, she is heavily influenced by the gayaki of Kumar Gandharva, and the repertoire of Jaipur-Atrauli Gharana.

 Shashwati has integrated these eclectic musical leanings into her gayaki (musical style).
 She has received praise for her full-throated resonant voice, and clarity of taans and murkis.
 She is widely regarded as one of the foremost exponents of Tappa singing.

 She currently resides in New Delhi.